nrfconnect/sdk-nrf/samples/bluetooth/mesh/sensor_server/README.rst

 The Bluetooth® mesh sensor sample demonstrates how to set up a basic mesh Sensor Server model application that provides sensor data to one :ref:`bt_mesh_sensor_cli_readme` model.
 Four different sensor types are used to showcase different ways for the server to publish data.
-In addition, the sample demonstrates usage of both :ref:`single-channel sensor types and sensor series types <bt_mesh_sensor_types_channels>`.
+In addition, the samples demonstrate usage of both :ref:`single-channel sensor types and sensor series types <bt_mesh_sensor_types_channels>`, as well as how to add and write to a sensor setting.

 .. note::
    This sample must be paired with the :ref:`bluetooth_mesh_sensor_client` sample to show any functionality.